datanav/docs/tutorial-collect-source-systems.rst

   - Can provide entities with **any** shape
   - Must provide Sesam with a unique identifier called ``_id``

-The source system you will be working with in this tutorial is `HubSpot <https://www.hubspot.com/>`_.
+The system you will be working with in this tutorial is `HubSpot <https://www.hubspot.com/>`_.
 You will connect to the HubSpot API in Sesam with the use of the system type :ref:`REST <rest_source>` and you will create operations that support only GET.
 The datatype you will be requesting is the ``contact`` datatype.

 We created a template to get you started in Sesam.
 Follow these steps to add HubSpot as a system: